activeviam/pivot-spring-boot/README.md

 This will generate a jar file, which can be run using standard java commands.

 ## 💻 Usage
+The project contains, out of the box, an extremely simple datastore schema and small Trades.csv file.
+This file you can find in `src/main/resources/data`.
+NB: if running as a jar file then this file might not be found, you will need to explicitly point to it.

 - Excel: you can connect to the cube from Excel, by connecting to an 'Analysis Services' source.
-The default URL `http://localhost:9090/xmla` t
+The default URL to use when running locally is `http://localhost:9090/xmla`
+- ActiveUI, ActiveViam's user interface for exploring the cube, will be available from `http://localhost:9090/ui`

 The default security credentials are `admin:admin`, but can be modified in the `SecurityConfig` class (we use Spring Security)